What We Believe

 Education is more than just the mastery of content knowledge or the accumulation of grades and credits.
 Education is an interactive, relational process that should cultivate curiosity, resourcefulness, and the mastery of hard academic skills for effective lifelong learning, which is why each class is taught by a teacher in the classroom – dedicated only to New Haven School.
-We also know that education is personal; every student possesses a unique constellation of intelligences, abilities, and interests that, once discovered, provides the best foundation for academic success.
-These intrinsic strengths should form the focus and the core of a student’s academic life and, eventually, career.
-Similarly, every student possesses relative weaknesses, weaknesses that should not become the focus, but that can usually be addressed in a manner that provides a basic level of competence.
-Only by engaging students individually and in the context of a caring and challenging relationship can educators effectively identify and address each student’s strengths and weaknesses.
-This is our academic mission.
+We also know that education is personal; every student possesses a unique constellation of intelligence, abilities, and interests that, once discovered, provides the best foundation for academic success

 This personalized, multi-dimensional approach to teaching is what allows New Haven teachers to be equally effective with students who have enjoyed consistent academic success, and those who have not.
 The following mission statement and beliefs represent our deep convictions-convictions supported by twenty years of successful work with students of all abilities-that every student has the capacity to learn, to engage the world with curiosity, to uniquely contribute, and to be a passionate and successful lifelong learner.

-New Haven’s education goal is to get our students back on their grade level and transition back smoothly to another school setting or graduate and move on to college.
+New Haven’s education goal is to get our students back to their grade level and transition back smoothly to another school setting or graduate and move on to college.

 We believe that:

 - All students can learn.

 - Each student can be an independent learner by demonstrating accountability for her education.

 - The school faculty will provide positive role modeling and supportive assistance to the student’s emotional, intellectual, physical, and social needs.